core-wg/oscore/draft-ietf-core-object-security.md

 1. Retrieve the Sender Context in the Security Context used to verify the request.

-2. Compose the Additional Authenticated Data and the Plaintext, as described in {{AAD}} and {{plaintext}}.
+2. Compose the Additional Authenticated Data and the plaintext, as described in {{AAD}} and {{plaintext}}.

 3. Compute the AEAD nonce

-   * If Observe is used, Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV (Sender Sequence Number in network byte order).
+   * If Observe is used, compute the nonce from the Sender ID, Common IV, and Partial IV (Sender Sequence Number in network byte order).
 Then (in one atomic operation, see {{nonce-uniqueness}}) increment the Sender Sequence Number by one.

    * If Observe is not used, either the nonce from the request is used or a new Partial IV is used.

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.
-If the nonce was constructed from a new Partial IV, this Partial IV MUST be included in the message.
-If the nonce from the request was used, the Partial IV MUST NOT be included in the message.
+If the AEAD nonce was constructed from a new Partial IV, this Partial IV MUST be included in the message.
+If the AEAD nonce from the request was used, the Partial IV MUST NOT be included in the message.

 5. Format the OSCORE message according to {{protected-fields}}.
 The Object-Security option is added (see {{outer-options}}).